2015-2017 University of Leicester: Postgraduate Masters Degree in Museum Studies (Distinction)

-August 2017 – Present The Wiener Library for the Study of the Holocaust & Genocide
+August 2017 – July 2019 The Wiener Library for the Study of the Holocaust & Genocide

-Visitor Services and Volunteer Coordinator: In this role I am managing a team of sixty volunteers.
+Volunteer and Outreach Coordinator: In this role I am managing a team of sixty volunteers.
 This involves recruiting, interviewing, delivering the induction, training, and coordination of the volunteer programme, and maintaining editing The Wiener Library blog.
 I am also coordinating the visitor experience in The Wiener Library, as well as assisting with events.